QubesOS/qubes-doc/WindowsAppVms.md

 -   Support for qvm-run and generic qrexec for the Windows VM (e.g. ability to run custom service within/from the Windows VM)
 -   Xen PV drivers for Windows that increase performance compared to qemu emulated devices

 Qubes Windows Support Tools are not open source and are distributed under a commercial license and their source code is not publicly available.
+Current status is: **Beta**.

 NOTE: Currently only 64-bit versions of Windows 7 are support by Qubes Windows Tools.